Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Talk To A Doctor

 Also, a doctor has diagnosed you with a disability.
 Individuals can contact the DVLA to request that their medical information be reported discreetly.
-Make an appointment with your doctor before getting behind the wheel to address any health problems you may have.
-As if everything is guaranteed to adhere to the established norms.
+Make an appointment with your doctor before getting behind the wheel to address any health problems, as if everything is guaranteed to adhere to the established norms.
 You may not be able to drive if you have mobility concerns.
 But don’t let your mobility stop you from getting around your home.
 Why not look at buying a stairlift?
 There are many great stairlift companies there.
 Different stairlifts have different stairlift prices.

 Summary Of Driving Safety Advice For The Elderly